 It’s tempting for us to project modern notions of democracy on colonial Americans and assume that they all opposed monarchical authority.
 But many colonists felt betrayed by a king to whom they owed their allegiance precisely because it was his job to protect them.
 In this version of Backstory (35:40-37:14), historian Peter Onuf explains this “protection covenant.”
 For many Americans, the problem was that George broke the covenant, not that there was a covenant.
 The tension was inherent in Britain’s colonial model because, in order to enforce law and order in the Empire, King George had to wage war on his own subjects.
 John Adams didn’t want a stronger Parliament in relation to tyrannical King George III; he longed for a stronger king to protect the colonists from a tyrannical Parliament.
 This is an important distinction because it explains why some framers lobbied for a stronger executive branch run by an individual (a president) during the Constitutional Convention twelve years later.

-Preparing for war with the mother country, Second Continental Congress sent a delegation led by Ben Franklin north to Quebec to try and convince Canadians to join the cause as a fourteenth colony.
+Preparing for war with the mother country, Second Continental Congress sent a delegation led by Ben Franklin to Quebec to try and convince Canadians to join the cause as a fourteenth colony.
 When they refused, Congress launched an ill-advised campaign to conquer Canada to prevent the British from using it as a staging area.
-This was the first of two U.S. attempts to conquer Canada, the other being in the War of 1812.
+This was the first of two U.S. attempts to conquer Canada, the other being the War of 1812.
 George Washington ordered troops to respect the Canadians’ Catholic faith while taking the colony, helping to establish a principle of religious freedom at a time when Protestants dominated Continental Congress.

 After slogging hundreds of miles through the snow across New England, an invading force led by Richard Montgomery and future traitor Benedict Arnold took Montreal but failed to capture Quebec City and the campaign collapsed (painting above).
 Some troops quit when the church bells tolled midnight on New Year’s Eve because they were only being paid through 1775.
 With this defeat at the Battle of Quebec, the Invasion of Canada ended.
 The newly formed Continental Marines also laid siege to British outposts in Nova Scotia and Nassau, Bahamas.
 Not yet formally at war, and not yet even a country, Continental Congress was attacking the British from Canada to the Caribbean.